Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 What works well:

-- The instant booking feature lets customers schedule directly from a link you put in your Google Business Profile or website.
-For high-volume solo operators, this reduces phone tag significantly.
+– Instant booking lets customers schedule directly from a link in your Google Business Profile or website.
+For high-volume solo operators, this cuts down phone tag significantly.

 – Card readers and tap-to-pay are well integrated.
 Collecting payment on-site is frictionless.

-- The job form and checklist builder is genuinely useful for electricians or HVAC techs who need to document work for liability reasons.
+– The job form and checklist builder works well for electricians or HVAC techs.
+You can document work for liability reasons.

 What to watch:

-- At $79/month, you’re paying more than Jobber Core for a tool that overlaps significantly in functionality.
-The extra cost is harder to justify unless you’re actively using the online booking or the more detailed job reporting.
+– At $79/month, you’re paying more than Jobber Core.
+The feature overlap is significant.
+The extra cost is hard to justify unless you’re actively using online booking or detailed job reporting.

-- Customer support response times have drawn criticism in contractor forums.
-When you’re a solo operator and something breaks on a Tuesday morning, that matters.
+– Contractor forums mention customer support response times.
+When you’re a solo operator and something breaks on Tuesday morning, that matters.

-Best for: Solo HVAC techs and solo electricians doing 10–20 jobs per week, especially those who want to drive inbound booking without phone calls.
+Best for: Solo HVAC techs and solo electricians doing 10–20 jobs per week.
+Choose this if you want to drive inbound booking without phone calls.

 ServiceM8 — Pay-Per-Job Pricing

-ServiceM8 operates on a model that’s genuinely different from competitors: you pay per job dispatched, not a flat monthly fee.
-As of 2026, plans start around $9/month for up to 15 jobs, scaling up from there.
+ServiceM8 operates on a different pricing model than most competitors.
+You pay per job dispatched, not a flat monthly fee.
+As of 2026, plans start around $9/month for up to 15 jobs, and scale from there.
 The Starter plan is essentially free for very low volume.

-This pricing model is underrated for solo contractors who have seasonal swings or slow months.
+This pricing model is underrated for solo contractors with seasonal swings or slow months.
 When you do eight jobs in February, you pay almost nothing.
-When you do thirty in July, you pay more — but you also earned more.
+When you do thirty in July, you pay more.
+But you also earned more.

 What works well: